Once you’re tied into a timeshare agreement, they can be notoriously difficult to get out of, and it can easily feel like you’re trapped.

-If you can’t come to some kind of similar arrangement and can’t prove that you can no longer afford the timeshare, then you may have to try and sell it.
+If you can’t come to some kind of similar arrangement and can’t prove that you can no longer afford the Timeshare Attorneys, then you may have to try and sell it.

 If you do have to go down this route, it pays to be very cautious, because unfortunately there are a lot of scammers who prey on those in this situation.

 Such scammers will pose as a listing company who will promise to find a buyer for your timeshare (for a fee), only to disappear with the money, and without selling the property.